 This is WHY it is important to keep your savings out of political reach?

-Because Authorities have NO legal jurisdiction in other countries.
-At least this is still true for the EU and Europe and less so for the USA since we have FATCA.
+Because Authorities have NO legal jurisdiction in other countries, at least this is still true for the EU and Europe and less so for the USA since we have FATCA.

-|If you keep your Gold in a Safe Deposit box within political reach, one day it will be legally taken away/seized.
-Even if you're a non-resident.
+|If you keep your Gold in a Safe Deposit box within political reach, it will be legally taken away/seized one day, even if you're a non-resident.

-|The money was gone out of the accounts before the account holders actually realized it.
+|The money had gone out of the accounts before the account holders had actually realized it.

-|Fiscal amnesty doesn't mean that you are by law requested to repatriate savings within political reach...but only that you have to declare these.
+|Fiscal amnesty doesn't mean that you are by law requested to repatriate savings within political reach...but only that you must declare these.
 Those who repatriated the funds made a huge mistake...

-Because in certain countries there is a clear distinction between Commercial Banks and Investment Banks/Brokers.
+There is a clear distinction between commercial and investment banks/brokers in certain countries.
 Commercial banks are a lot riskier.
-In Europe for example, banks are - most of the time - wholesale institutions which are at the same time 'commercial' , offer credit and mortgages and are involved in the security business.
+In Europe, for example, banks are - most of the time - wholesale institutions that are simultaneously 'commercial,' offer credit and mortgages, and are involved in the security business.
 Extremely dangerous are the banks involved in Derivatives (HSBC, Deutsche Bank, Societe Generale,..._

-|In case of a bank run, it is a lot easier to pay out depositors if you have at least a 30% buffer than if you have only 1% or less.
+|In the case of a bank run, it is a lot easier to pay out depositors if you have at least a 30% buffer than if you have only 1% or less.

-Assuming a bank with no foreign ties becomes the subject of a bank run or if there is a pending risk of bankruptcy, the local financial authorities may decide to step in.
-They may take over the bank and pay out/cover all deposits.
+Assuming a bank with no foreign ties becomes the subject of a bank run, or if there is a pending risk of bankruptcy, the local financial authorities may decide to step in.
+They may take over the bank and payout/cover all deposits.
 This was what happened when a bank went under in Panama.
 The local authorities took over the bank and paid out every last cent to its depositors.
 The bank is still in operation and doing well.